BuildIt-Poland/buddy-app/packages/services/README.md

 `yarn prisma-generate`

+DB backup is created and stored to S3 on each deployment to relevant stage.

 ### Seeding Prisma DB with initial data

 To seed DB with initial data (defined inside `/prisma/seed-data.ts` file), run below command: